IVRPowers/blog/content/post/marketing/3-key-benefits-video-chat.md

 ![Live video chat](/postimages/marketing/ivrpowers-posts-01.107.jpeg)

-Currently, Bots can solve a small proportion of customers’ needs.
+Currently, bots can solve a small proportion of customers’ needs.
 However, even if a bot has been trained to understand complicated statements and is able to answer in an intelligent and sophisticated manner, there are cases when customers need to speak with a live agent.
 Bots should not alienate nor irritate your customers.
-This is the point when WebRTC technology plays its role.
+This is the point when [WebRTC technology](http://blog.ivrpowers.com/post/technologies/what-is-webrtc/) plays its role.

 A large number of different businesses could benefit from offering **Live Video Chat** services.
 And both employees and customers can obtain plenty of advantages by using Real-time Communications.
 Here, we present three of the most visible ones.